AfonsoBernardes/HTTP-Server/README.md

   <h1>HTTP Server from Scratch</h1>
 </div>

-Software engineers increasingly rely on tools to move faster.
-Speed comes at a cost, as we often focus on _how_ the tool itself works (or its output) without understanding what's happening underneath.
+Software engineers increasingly rely on tools to move faster, yet speed comes at a cost.
 As a backend engineer building production-grade applications with FastAPI, which abstracts away the HTTP request/response lifecycle, I built an HTTP/1.1 server from scratch to look under the hood.
-AI usage was also deliberately kept to a minimum to avoid cognitive debt, which would be against the project's spirit.
+AI usage was deliberately kept to a minimum to avoid cognitive debt, which would be against the project's spirit.
 Here's what this project does:

 <ul>
 	<li>Parse raw bytes from a TCP socket into a structured request with method, path, headers and a correctly-delimited body.</li>